bvett/adaptive-timer/README.md

 ```

-This introduces *AdaptiveTimer.state()* which is useful for getting the internal state of the timer.
+This introduces *AdaptiveTimer.state()* which is useful for getting the internal state of the timer for testing or debugging purposes.
 A full list of attributes available via this method is described in section [Introspection](#introspection)

 The delay is being introduced in a contrived manner here for simplicity.
-In practice, unexpected delays can happen due for many reasons, such as I/O delays or exceptions in other coroutines.
+In practice, unexpected delays can happen for many reasons, such as I/O delays or exceptions in other coroutines.

 Executing [src/examples/usage_4.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_4.py) shows an approximately 51% variance between intervals 7 and 8: